kieran-murphy/footballgame/README.md

 This game is based on various Fifa and Football Manager games and aims to replicate the experience of managing a team from one of Europe's top 5 football leagues through a text based command line using python.

+## Installation

+Rich is required to be able to see the tables:

+`pip install rich`

+To run the game:

+`python main.py`

 ## Instructions

 Simply select a league and then a team and play each game while working on upgrading your team each week in training.